Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Method

 Applying the DMRG method to two-dimensional (2D) frustrated systems is generally challenging.
 This difficulty originates not only from the growth of quantum entanglement with system width, but also from the fact that a straightforward one-dimensional (1D) sweeping procedure is not naturally suited to the geometry of 2D lattices.
 In particular, for frustrated lattices such as the triangular lattice, the choice of boundary conditions is crucial, since inappropriate finite-size geometries may artificially favor or suppress particular magnetic structures.
 In many DMRG studies of 2D systems, cylinder geometries are employed.
 However, such geometries inevitably introduce spatial anisotropy between different lattice directions, and its influence is often difficult to assess in a controlled manner.

-To address this issue, we employ SBC~\cite{Nakamura2021, kadosawa2023-1}, which enable an exact mapping of the original 2D lattice onto a 1D chain while preserving the translational structure of the original periodic cluster.
-One important advantage of SBC is that they avoid the spatial anisotropy inherent in cylindrical geometries.
+To address this issue, we employ the SBC method~\cite{Nakamura2021,kadosawa2023-1}, which enables an exact mapping of the original 2D lattice onto a 1D chain while preserving the translational structure of the original periodic cluster.
+One important advantage of this method is that it avoids the spatial anisotropy inherent in cylindrical geometries.
 This construction also avoids artificial short bond loops that often appear in conventional cylinder or torus geometries and provides a suitable 1D representation for DMRG calculations.
 The corresponding 1D mapping is illustrated in Fig.~\ref{fig:lattice_tri}(b).
 Through this mapping, the original $L\times L$ triangular lattice is transformed into a 1D chain with nearest-, $(L-2)$th-, and $(L-1)$th-neighbor couplings, which preserves the translational structure of the original periodic cluster.
+The DMRG calculations are then performed on this mapped chain with open boundary conditions, as shown schematically in Fig.~\ref{fig:lattice_tri}(b).
+We emphasize that the $(L-2)$th- and $(L-1)$th-neighbor couplings are long-ranged only in the 1D representation; they are not additional physical interactions introduced into the model, but correspond exactly to the nearest-neighbor bonds of the original triangular lattice.
+Their presence increases the computational cost and makes the convergence with respect to the bond dimension more demanding, but it does not constitute an additional approximation in the Hamiltonian.
 In this representation, the three-sublattice pattern of the original 2D system is mapped onto a period-three order along the 1D chain.